jdx/mise/docs/plugins.md

 If you'd like your plugin to be hosted here please let me know (GH discussion or discord is fine) and I'd be happy to host it for you.

-## Plugin Options
+## Tool Options

-mise has support for "plugin options" which is configuration specified in `mise.toml` to change behavior of plugins.
+mise has support for "tool options" which is configuration specified in `mise.toml` to change behavior of tools.
 One example of this is virtualenv on python runtimes:

 ```toml
 [tools]